adly42/wrdrb/README.md

-# Outfit Planner
+# wrdrb

-A mobile web application that helps users plan their outfits with AI-powered recommendations, weather integration, and a smart calendar system.
+A mobile web application that helps users plan their outfits by connecting to their calendar and showing the weather.
+This was created for ENTI 674, taught by Dr. Mohammad Keyhani, by Adly Azim, Margaret Bauer, Carter Chopin, Ravinthie Dharmappriya, and Nadine Lachman.

 ## Features

 - Google OAuth 2.0 Authentication
-- Clothing Database with AI Classification
+- Digitized Clothing Database with user-defined classification tags
 - Calendar with Weather & Event Integration
-- AI-Powered Outfit Recommendations
 - Mix & Match Interface
 - Modern, Clean UI with Serif Fonts